paaco/c64-startrek/README.md

 * Each planet is guarded by a (returning) large raider
 * At the start of the ship fight, your ship always gains shields
 * Firing a torpedo will also increase your chance to hit next time
-* Evasive manouvers will lower the hit chance of the raider
+* Evasive maneuvers will lower the hit chance of the raider
 * Fleeing will cause shields to drop and allows the raider a last shot
 * The 3 stations completely restore all hitpoints of the ship
-* On the planet, the away team is lost when the captain is hit by the laser
+* On the planet, the away team is lost immediately if the captain is shot by the laser
-* Also, the away team is lost when all other crew members have been hit
+* The away team is also lost when all other members are shot by the laser
 * You gain a relic when the captain safely reaches the temple
 * Each time you transport to the planet, the terrain is randomized and you control a different captain
 * Each time you start the game, a random navigator is picked